Racine, Wisconsin: Government

 Racine has a mayor-council form of government.
 The mayor is the chief executive, elected for a term of four years.
 The mayor appoints commissioners and other officials who oversee the departments, subject to Common Council approval.
-On October 17, 2017, Cory Mason was elected as mayor of Racine, completing the term of John Dickert.
+The current mayor is Cory Mason (D); he is the 58th mayor of Racine, currently serving his second full four-year term after taking office in a special election in October 2017.

 Racine's other citywide elected official is the Municipal Judge.
-The city council, the legislative branch, is made up of 15 aldermen, one elected from each district in the city.
+The city council is made up of 15 aldermen, one elected from each aldermanic district in the city.
 The council enacts local ordinances and approves the city budget.
 Government priorities and activities are established in a budget ordinance usually adopted each November.
-Being a diverse community with a history of organized labor, the city predominantly votes for the Democratic Party (United States).
-The City's youngest City Council President was Tom Mortenson, 28, who was a leading Progressive Republican who led ethical reform that served as a model for other municipal governments.
+Being a diverse community with a history of organized labor, the city predominantly votes for the Democratic Party.
+The city's youngest city council president was Tom Mortenson, 28, who was a leading Progressive Republican who led ethical reform that served as a model for other municipal governments.

-Racine is represented by Bryan Steil (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
-Robert Wirch (D) and Van H. Wanggaard (R) represent Racine in the Wisconsin State Senate, and Tom Weatherston (R), Peter Barca (D), and Greta Neubauer (D) represent Racine in the Wisconsin State Assembly.
+For federal representation, Racine is part of Wisconsin's 1st congressional district, represented by Bryan Steil (R).
+Wisconsin's two U.S. senators are Ron Johnson (R) and Tammy Baldwin (D).

-Mayors of Racine
+In Wisconsin's lower state legislative chamber, the Wisconsin State Assembly, Racine is split between the 62nd Assembly district in the north, represented by Robert Wittke (R), and the 66th Assembly district in the south, represented by Greta Neubauer (D).
+In Wisconsin's upper chamber, the Wisconsin Senate, the area represented by the 66th Assembly district falls within Wisconsin's 22nd Senate district, represented by Robert Wirch (D).
+The area represented by the 62nd Assembly district falls within the 21st Senate district, represented by Van H. Wanggaard (R).